The WIAA goes back to 1940 to determine the beginning of its wrestling tournament program.

 Wisconsin Rapids Lincoln has appeared in the State Team Tournament 18 times since its inception, the most of any member school.
 Ellsworth and Luxemburg-Casco have appeared in 16 team tournaments with Kaukauna and Lodi appearing in 15.
 Coleman is next on the list with 13, and Mineral Point has 10.

 There have been 54 different programs that have won State team championships.
 Wisconsin Rapids has the most titles with 21.
-Luxemburg-Casco and Mineral Point have won 11 titles, and Coleman has 10.
-Ellsworth is next on the list with eight, and Milwaukee South and Stoughton have won seven team titles.
-Athens has won the team title six times.
+Luxemburg-Casco has won 12 championships, Mineral Point has 11, and Coleman has won 10.
+Ellsworth and Stoughton are next on the list with eight, and Milwaukee South has won seven team titles.
+Athens has won the team championship six times.

-Matt Hanutke of Pittsville, Kraig Underwood of Athens, Brian Slater of New Lisbon, Scott Hady of North Crawford, Kevin Black of River Falls, Josh Miller of Arcadia and Cole Wunnicke of Ithaca, Bobby Wunnicke of Dodgeville, Zac Cibula of Luxemburg-Casco, Nick Hagar of Tomahawk, Jesse Thielke of Germantown, Jarod Donar of Cuba City/Southwestern, Jens Lantz of Ellsworth and Hunter Marko of Amery are the only 14 wrestlers that have won four State individual titles.
+Matt Hanutke of Pittsville, Kraig Underwood of Athens, Brian Slater of New Lisbon, Scott Hady of North Crawford, Kevin Black of River Falls, Josh Miller of Arcadia and Cole Wunnicke of Ithaca, Bobby Wunnicke of Dodgeville, Zac Cibula of Luxemburg-Casco, Nick Hagar of Tomahawk, Jesse Thielke of Germantown, Jarod Donar of Cuba City/Southwestern, Jens Lantz of Ellsworth and Hunter Marko of Amery, Jeremy Schoenherr of Stratford and Sam Stuhl of Prescott and Ellsworth are the only 15 wrestlers that have won four State individual titles.

-Sixty-three other wrestlers have won three individual championships and 234 others who have captured two titles.
+Sixty-three other wrestlers have won three individual championships.

 Mineral Point has produced the most individual State titles with 50.
-Stoughton has produced 48 individual champions, and Wisconsin Rapids Lincoln has produced 44, while 39 championships have been claimed by Milwaukee South, 38 by Luxemburg-Casco and 32 by Athens, Coleman and Ellsworth.
+Stoughton has produced 49 individual champions, and Wisconsin Rapids Lincoln has produced 44, while 39 championships have been claimed by Luxemburg-Casco and Milwaukee South, and 34 individual crowns are possessed Coleman.